This post sponsored by our publishing partner Cripple Creek Backcountry. They live in a place with snow capped peaks all around.

 Three miles of cold skinning brings me into a drainage with old ski runs cut in the timber above.
 By the time I start climbing, my hair is frosted and my bindings squeak.
 The skin track winds through tidy lodgepoles and skinny aspen groves.
 Near the top I cross an old lift-line: a long snow ribbon wearing imprints of s-turns.
 It’s a favorite line for the few folks who ski out here.
 It’s steep, though, and I head to something more mellow: some sparse trees and a series of pillowy meadows I know to hold good snow.

 The snow-filled spaces between the trees are untracked save for the lopsided prints of a snowshoe hare.
 I pull my skins and buckle my helmet.
 In the fifty years since this ski area was in operation, the forest has begun to reclaim it, dense branches and trunks crowd the run-outs.
-My helmet is a good thing.
+My helmet a piece of mind, if nothing else.

 Dry January snow whispers as my skis slide through it.
 It’s deep and airy.
 A smile cracks the frosty skin on my face.
 Six sweeping turns later, I bust through tangled branches and pop out at the top of a meadow.
 The opening in the slope gives view to the Laramie Valley, a mostly flat expanse with so few features I feel I know each one intimately: the rounded bulge of Sheep Mountain, the pancake surface of Table Mountain, the crater-like depression of Big Hollow.
 I take a minute, take a breath, take it in.